Skip to main content

 Is the Dow a good benchmark for my portfolio?

-The S&P 500 is generally a better benchmark.
+The S&P 500 is generally better.
 The Dow only covers 30 stocks with an outdated price-weighting method.
-However, the Dow and S&P 500 tend to move in the same direction — the correlation is very high.
-For a broad US stock portfolio, use the S&P 500 as your benchmark.
+That said, the Dow and S&P 500 tend to move in the same direction—the correlation is very high.
+For a broad US stock portfolio, stick with the S&P 500 as your benchmark.

 Why do people still follow the Dow?

-Tradition and simplicity.
-The Dow has been quoted since 1896, making it deeply embedded in financial culture.
-Its point movements are easy to understand.
-Media coverage perpetuates its prominence.
-While the S&P 500 is more analytically useful, the Dow remains the public face of the stock market.
+Mostly tradition and simplicity.
+It's been quoted since 1896, making it deeply embedded in financial culture.
+Its point movements are easy to grasp, and media coverage keeps it front and center.
+The S&P 500 is more analytically useful, but the Dow remains the public face of the stock market.